littlefermatlives/Banker-Roulette/README.md

 # Banker-Roulette
-Randomly pick a person who should pay the bill for today
+Randomly pick a person who should pay for the meal today